BlueMirrors/cvu/README.md

 <br>

-Wants to use even less lines of code?
+Want to use less lines of code?
 How about this! <br>

 ```python
 from cvu.detector import Detector